erinhengel/readability/README.md

 | NBERStat    | `StatName`       | Name of statistic                                                         |
 | NBERStat    | `StatValue`      | Value of statistic                                                        |

+### CSV files

+To facilitate future third-party research, all tables and data in `read.db`---with the exception of citation counts, which are proprietary to Web of Science---have also been saved as CSV files in the `0-data/fixed/read_excluding_confidential-csv` directory.

 ## Other datasets

 A small number of figures and tables in Hengel (2022) are generated from data contained in `introduction_text.txt`, `readability_corr.txt` and `JEL.csv`.
 Their contents and provenance are described below and in Table 2.